 31. Plant Your Veggie Garden

 Starting your veggie garden is one of the ways on how to save money and go green.
 It is even a great solution to the unending battle between natural and organic produce.
-Follow the green ways of growing a vegetable garden that is free of pesticides and other harmful chemicals to the environment.
+You’ll still have to go to farmers’ markets or a grocery store, but this is a good start.
+Follow the sustainable options of growing a vegetable garden that is free of pesticides and other harmful chemicals to the environment.

 32. Make Your Own Compost

-A green living will never be complete without the concept and practice of composting.
+Sustainable living will never be complete without the concept and practice of composting.
 This habit helps you save tons of waste that harm the planet.
+Therefore, keep your garbage creation to a minimum (i.e., refuse bags whenever possible, bringing your cloth bags instead).

 33. Plant Native Trees

-Whether it is in your backyard or other appropriate areas, planting native trees deserves a double thumbs-up in ways to go green and save money.
+Whether it is in your backyard or other appropriate areas, planting native trees deserves a double thumbs-up in order to be environmentally friendly and save money.

 34. Consider a Green Landscape Project